-A project of the Compact Pulsed Hadron Source (CPHS) led by the Department of Engineering Physics of Tsinghua University in Beijing, China has been reported in this paper.
-CPHS consists of a proton linac, a neutron target station (a Be target, moderators and reflector), and a small-angle neutron scattering instrument, a neutron imaging/radiology station, and a proton irradiation station.
+The Compact Pulsed Hadron Source (CPHS) at the Tsinghua University in Beijing, China has been reported in this paper.
+CPHS consists of a proton linac, a neutron target station, and a small-angle neutron scattering instrument, a neutron imaging/radiology station, and a proton irradiation station.
+The proton linac accelerator part is composed of a ECR ion source, LEBT section, a RFQ accelerator, a DTL linac and a HEBT.
+Up to now, the IS/LEBT and the RFQ have ready.
+The first phase of the CPHS construction is scheduled to complete 3MeV proton beam on the target in the end of 2012.